CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

        ![](Images/img150.png)

 1. Switch back to the admin centers page, select **SharePoint**.
-This will redirect you to Sharepoint admin center page.
+This will redirect you to the Sharepoint admin center page.

    ![](Images/img151.png)